jeremytsang1/jets/content/posts/cs-467-post-week-2.md

 to the inevitable challenge that is simultaneously learning a new language and as well as a framework which can be a tall order.
 Our team,of course, had to take some time to work through this during our first week of development.
-Despite both my team members having no prior experience with Dart they were both able to get up to speed due to its similarities with other languages.
+Despite both my team members having no prior experience with Dart, they were both able to get up to speed due to its similarities with other languages.
 Flutter, on the other hand has been, a bit more challenging in that layouts are a bit different than what one is used to when developing for web.